 This TV is also DIRECTV 4K Ready – meaning DIRECTV subscribers with the Genie Whole-Home HD DVR can enjoy 4K service and full DVR features without an additional receiver.

 - 4 HDMI 2.0 inputs (HDCP 2.2 compliant)

 - 1 Composite video input

 In my opinion and experience, Sony’s XBR line of 4K UHD TVs have produced some of the finest images in the television industry, and the XBR850C continues this tradition.

 The overall picture quality of this display was very impressive.
 The 850C produced a very wide color gamut that provided a stunning array of rich and vibrant colors which appeared very accurate.
 Flesh tones were also reproduced accurately with a natural and life-like appearance.

-This display produced very good image clarity, detail and sharpness, in addition to delivering exceptionally good image depth which allowed me to see extremely fine detail in landscaping and foliage in long distance image shots.
-I also appreciated the three dimensional look this set gave to most objects that appeared on screen.
+This display produced very good image clarity, detail and sharpness, in addition to delivering exceptionally good image depth which allowed me to see extremely fine detail in landscaping and foliage in long-distance image shots.
+I also appreciated the three-dimensional look this set gave to most objects that appeared on the screen.

 The 850C provided a uniformly bright image with a very good contrast range – peak whites were presented with no blooming or washed out appearance.
 Black levels were deep and very dark without any noticeable black image crush which allowed for very good shadow detail.